 Explore The Town

-The town of Positano is thoroughly Italian.
+When you’re looking for what to do in Positano, you need to know that the town is thoroughly Italian.
 Okay, yes, it’s shoulder-to-shoulder with tour groups during the day, but the locals are there too and they're super friendly.
 Wake up at sunrise to see the local fishermen come into dock with their catch; sidle up to the beachside cafes for a midday coffee; stroll the town at sunset to see the older generation arm-in-arm as they do the passeggiata; and make sure to look out for all the photo opps (which, btw, is pretty much around every corner).

 Walk and Walk and Walk